danialrazak30/casimir-effect/README.md

 ## Tools Used

 - Sum, Series, SeriesCoefficient, Limit, D for symbolic computation
-- NestList, Table, N for precision controls of numericals
+- NestList, Table, N for precision controls for numerical computations
 - ListLogLinearPlot, LogLogPlot, Plot for plotting

 ## Files